libvips/libvips/README.md

 If available, libvips adds support for EXIF metadata in JPEG files.

+## libgsf-1

+If available, libvips adds support for creating image pyramids with dzsave.

 ## libtiff

 The TIFF library.
 It needs to be built with support for JPEG and